christinajoslin/cnn-dog-cat-breed-classifier/README.md

 ## Instructions
 1. Ensure you have the required libraries installed (tensorflow, numpy, pandas, matplotlib, sciki-learn).
-2. Download and extract the dataset form Kaggle: {Dogs and Cats Classifier Dataset}(https://www.kaggle.com/datasets/rajarshi2712/dogs-and-cats-classifier).
+2. Download and extract the dataset form Kaggle: [Dogs and Cats Classifier Dataset](https://www.kaggle.com/datasets/rajarshi2712/dogs-and-cats-classifier).
 3. Run the code sequentially:
     - **Data Loading and Preprocessing:** Resize images to 224x224 pixels and normalize pixel values to the range [0, 1].
     - **Model Training:** Train the CNN using the training and validation sets.
 Early stopping ensures optimal performance.